 RREEF America REIT II is organized as an open ended, real estate investment trust (REIT).
-Its goal is to generate attractive investment returns from a portfolio of primarily equity investments in income producing real property.
-Performance is derived from portfolio construction, careful asset allocation and active asset management.
+Its goal is to generate attractive, predictable investment returns from a target portfolio of low-risk equity investments in income-producing real estate while maximizing the total return to shareholders through cash dividends and appreciation int the value of REIT shares.